In these Conditions the following definitions apply:

 Delivery and Acceptance

-The Supplier shall not be responsible for any failure or delay in delivery or damage, shortage or loss caused in transit unless the Customer notifies the Supplier of such failure, delay, damage, shortage or loss within 7 days of the Delivery Date.
+The Supplier shall not be responsible for any failure or delay in delivery, damage or loss caused in transit unless the Customer notifies the Supplier of such failure, delay, damage or loss within 7 days of the Delivery Date.
 Any remedy under this clause shall be limited, at the sole option of the Supplier to:

 in the case of Equipment which has, in the reasonable opinion of the Supplier, been lost or damaged in transit, repair or replacement of such Equipment.